President Trump reads the Holy Bible, 2 Chronicles 7: 11-22 from the Oval Office April 21 at the 6 P.M. hour.

 2 Chronicles 31 tells of the Reforms of Hezekiah.
 “He did it with all his heart, and prospered.

 2 Chronicles 32.
 Sennacherib boasted against the LORD but was defeated and died.
-Hezekiah humbled himself,so the LORD sent an angel to deliver Judah.
+Hezekiah humbled himself, so the LORD sent an angel to deliver Judah.
 Hezekiah grew in wealth and honor, but he too finally died.

 Chronicles 33.
-Manasseh, king of Judah became a sorcerer, repented and was restored but eventually died and was replaced by Amon , who reigned for two years, did evil, was killed and his son Josiah became king.
+Manasseh, king of Judah became a sorcerer, repented and was restored but eventually died and was replaced by Amon , who reigned for two years, did evil, was killed and his son Josiah became king

 Acts 21.
-On the way to Jerusalem Paul was warned everywhere by the Holy Spirit not to go, but Paul continued unmoved, and people finally gave up, saying ‘The Lord’s will be done’.
+On the way to Jerusalem the Apostle Paul was warned everywhere by the Holy Spirit not to go, but Paul continued unmoved, and people finally gave up, saying ‘The Lord’s will be done’.
 Paul was urged to make peace and purify himself with four other Jews that had taken a vow, which he did.
 A mob was stirred up anyway and Paul was arrested in the Temple.
 Because Paul was a Roman citizen he was allowed to address the Jerusalem mob.

 2 Chronicles 30.
 Hezekiah celebrated the Passover and there was great joy in Jerusalem.